Home / Resume / Marketing / Digital Marketing

 Weak: "Managed Google Ads campaigns and tracked performance metrics in Analytics."

-6. Education
+6. Education and certifications

 Key skills to include

-Digital marketing resumes should demonstrate platform proficiency, analytical thinking, and optimization expertise.
-Tailor this list to match the channels and tools the company prioritizes.
+A digital marketing specialist resume should demonstrate platform proficiency, analytical thinking, and optimization expertise.
+These are the ATS keywords recruiters and screening software look for, so tailor the list to match the channels and tools the company prioritizes.

 Google Ads